Diaglyonok/smart_rate_us/README.md

 # Smart Rate Us

-A Flutter package for smart app rating prompts with customizable UI and analytics-driven triggers.
+A Flutter package for intelligent app rating prompts with customizable UI and analytics-driven triggers.
+This package will improve your app's rating and search position by intelligently filtering negative reviews from your users.

+## Principle

+//will be added scheme later, don't touch

 ## Features